longhorn/website/content/docs/1.4.0/volumes-and-nodes/volume-size.md

 {{< figure src="/img/screenshots/volumes-and-nodes/volume-size-illustration-fig2.png" >}}

 4. Then, rewrite the 4 Gi data (data#1), and the `df` command in the filesystem shows 4 Gi used space again.
-Howerver, the `actual size` is increased by 4 Gi and becomes 8.25Gi.
+However, the `actual size` is increased by 4 Gi and becomes 8.25Gi.
 See Figure 3(a) of the illustration.

      > After deletion, filesystem may or maynot reuse the recently freed blocks from recently deleted files according to the filesystem design and please refer to [Block allocation strategies of various filesystems](https://www.ogris.de/blkalloc).
 If the volume nominal `size` is 12 Gi, the `actual size` in the end would range from 4 Gi to 8 Gi since the filesystem may or maynot reuse the freed blocks.
 On the other hand, if the volume nominal `size` is 6 Gi, the `actual size` at the end would range from 4 Gi to 6 Gi, because the filesystem has to reuse the freed blocks in the 2nd round of writing.
 See Figure 3(b) of the illustration.
      >